Skip to main content

 Any views and opinions expressed are those of the author(s) and/or participants and do not necessarily reflect the views, policy, or position of the Journal of Invasive Cardiology or HMP Global, their employees, and affiliates.

-A 59-year-old diabetic man with a history of numerous coronary angiographies (CAs) and peripheral artery disease underwent CA due to a non-ST elevation myocardial infarction.
+A 59-year-old man with diabetes and a history of numerous coronary angiographies (CAs) and peripheral artery disease underwent CA due to a non-ST elevation myocardial infarction.
 Femoral, radial, and ulnar arteries were unpalpable.

-Doppler ultrasound detected flow in the right distal radial artery (dRA) and was chosen as the access site.
+Doppler ultrasound detected flow in the right distal radial artery (dRA), which was chosen as the access site.
 A 6-French (Fr) sheath was used to cannulate the dRA but was advanced up to the mid-part because of resistance.
 Contrast injection depicted radial artery occlusion (RAO) and patent carpal branches to the interosseous artery (IOA) (Figure A, Video 1).
-After administration of the spasmolytic cocktail (2500 IU heparin, 2.5 mg verapamil, 200 μcg nitrates), a 0.014-inch coronary wire failed to cross the RAO through a 6-Fr Judkins Right 4 (JR) catheter.
+After administration of the spasmolytic cocktail (2500 IU heparin, 2.5 mg verapamil, 200 μcg nitrates), a 0.014-inch coronary wire failed to cross the RAO through a 6-Fr Judkins Right 4 (JR4) catheter.
 The coronary wire was redirected to the carpal branch, which served as a collateral channel for placing the wire in the IOA (Figure B, Video 2).
 A 4-Fr JR4 catheter was advanced to the IOA and the 0.014-inch wire was exchanged for the J-tip 0.035-inch wire.
 To prevent catheter-induced ischemia of the forearm, we used 4-Fr diagnostic catheters in the IOA to allow adequate blood supply to the palm and fingers.
-CA revealed patent left circumflex and in-stent chronic total occlusions of all other coronaries.
-Hemostasis was achieved with the application of a TR-Band (Terumo) (Figure C).
+CA revealed patent left circumflex and in-stent chronic total occlusions of all other coronary arteries.
+Hemostasis was achieved with the application of a TR Band (Terumo) (Figure C).

 Figure.
 (A) Occluded radial artery